This website was set

-up in April 2001 to provide some history of the Houndog Drag Racing Team, one of the
+up this website in April 2001 to provide some history of the Houndog Drag Racing Team, one of the

 most popular and successful UK Drag Racing teams from the 1960's, 1970's and